openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 getRadioTech\(slotId: number, callback: AsyncCallback<\{psRadioTech: RadioTechnology, csRadioTech: RadioTechnology\}\>\): void

-Obtains the radio access technology (RAT) used by the CS and PS domains.
+Obtains the radio access technology (RAT) used by the CS and PS domains for the SIM card in the specified slot.
 This API uses an asynchronous callback to return the result.

 **Required permission**: ohos.permission.GET_NETWORK_INFO